 When we graduated from medical school, we knew that we were starting a career in which attention to lifelong learning was mandatory in order to be effective physicians throughout our practice years.
 I remember being told that half of what we learned in medical school would not be valid five years later.
 I really hoped they would tell us which half, because there was so much to learn.
 Nevertheless, I eventually felt prepared by residency and I had a plan for keeping up to date....[Read More]

-NJAFP is working with the Garden PTN (GPTN), which is a part of the CMS Transforming Clinical Practice Initiative (TCPi).
-A peer-based learning network, GPTN supports clinical practices throughout the transformation process from fee-for-service to value-based payment.
+NJAFP is working with the Garden PTN (GPTN), a peer-based learning network, to support NJ's clinical practices throughout the transformation process from fee-for-service to value-based payment.

 - Practice transformation coaching to prepare for Alternative Payment Models (APMs)